weimingtom/onscripter-libretro_fork/README.md

 unzip ONSYURI.7z to SDCARD:/Emus/

 ## Bugs or TODO
+* tsukihime_en.zip, english 0.txt, If onscripter_libretro.dll load this game, the core will crash.
+If onsyuri_libretro.dll load this game, some strange characters like '|' will show
 * Use depends.exe check the dll, too many export function names except retro_*, need to remove them.
 * (20250907) Known problems: If the game file path contains Chinese, the RetroArch core will crash.
 Make the path all full English.
 * https://github.com/libretro/libretro-super/issues/1642